 When a new subscriber signs up, send out a welcome email as soon as possible.
 This greeting makes the new subscriber feel valued and encourages them to become a repeat customer.
 Your welcome email should have a clear subject line, engaging visuals and content, and a link to whatever incentive you promised when they signed up.

 “You don’t want to grow your email list with paid advertising until it’s proven,” according to Kelan and Brittany Kline, founders of The Savvy Couple.
 “You always want to focus on organic growth to find what actually works, then you can scale things up by running paid ads.”

-“I’d stay away from anything disingenuous to the reader,” said Jakub Rudnik, vice president of content at Shortlister.
+“I’d stay away from anything disingenuous to the reader,” said Jakub Rudnik, head of content marketing at Scribe.
 “Ultimately, any bait-and-switch tactics will lead to the sign-ups that you earned unsubscribing more often than not.
 People are protective of their inboxes, so tell them exactly what types of content they’ll get and how often they’ll get it.
 You’ll gain their trust far better that way.”

 With email marketing, the best way to retain your customers is to be consistent in your sending habits and let subscribers know what to expect.
 If you send a burst of five emails every few months or three emails every day, your subscribers could get annoyed and unsubscribe.

 Set and stick to a regular posting schedule.
 Many email marketing services have scheduling features to make this effortless, even allowing you to schedule emails months in advance.